georgebarr/directory-organiser/README.md

 This project is licensed under the MIT Licence.
 See the [LICENCE](https://github.com/georgebarr/directory-organiser/blob/main/LICENSE) file for more details.

----
+## Contributions, Issues and Forking

 Feel free to contribute, report issues, or fork this project to tailor it to your needs.
-Happy organising!